egonzalezt/Cpp-Learning/Inheritance/README.md

 };
 ```

-Thanks to Virtual Base classes class D that is inherit from B and C but they are virtual the problem with fun() function appering on B and C is removed and the ambiguity is fixed
+Thanks to Virtual Base classes class D that is inherit from B and C but they are virtual the problem with fun() function appering on B and C is removed and the ambiguity is fixed.

+## Modes of Inheritance

+1. Public mode: If we derive a sub class from a public base class.
+Then the public member of the base class will become public in the derived class and protected members of the base class will become protected in derived class.

+2. Protected mode: If we derive a sub class from a Protected base class.
+Then both public member and protected members of the base class will become protected in derived class.

+3. Private mode: If we derive a sub class from a Private base class.
+Then both public member and protected members of the base class will become Private in derived class.